manojnd9/rtsp-object-detection/README.md

 ![scaled_architecture](docs/images/scalable_architecture.png)

-This diagram represents the full cloud-based architecture for real-time object detection using RTSP video streams.
+This diagram represents the cloud-based architecture for real-time object detection using RTSP video streams.

 Following explains the architecture from left to right in the above diagram.

 #### RTSP Streaming Devices

-- Devices like CC-TV cameras stream video over RTSP.
-However, the video stream is not processed until explicitly activated.
+- Devices like CC-TV cameras, phones stream video over RTSP.
+However, the video stream is not processed until explicitly called upon.
 - Triggering Stream Processing
   - A client application sends a `http POST /stream/start` request with `rtsp url` and `metadata`.
 This request is routed through an `Application Load Balancer` to a `FastAPI` app deployed on `AWS ECS or EC2`.
 - Backend Session Handling